-Investors can use options to hedge their portfolio against loss.
+Investors can use options to hedge their portfolios against loss.
 Also, they can help buy a stock for less than its current market value and increase gains.
-Call vs. put options are the two sides of options trading, respectively allowing traders to bet for or against a security’s future.
-Here are the differences between the two.
+Call vs. put options is the two sides of options trading, respectively allowing traders to bet for or against a security’s future.
+It’s important to analyze how each works and when you may want to consider investing based on opportunity and overall risk factors.
+If you’re looking for more direct investment advice for your unique situation, a financial advisor can help you create a financial plan or manage your asset allocation.

 A call gives investors the option, but not the obligation, to purchase a stock at a designated price (the strike price) by a specific time frame (the expiration date).
 Essentially, the buyer of the call has the option to purchase the security up until the expiration date.
 The seller of the call is also known as the writer.
 The writer may sell the security at the strike price until the expiration date.

-An investor may want to place a call option if they anticipate the rise of a stock’s price.
+A call option may make a good investment for an investor if they anticipate the rise of a stock’s price.
 This would then mean they would receive the stock at a discounted rate.
 However, if the stock price drops below the call option, it may not make sense to execute the transaction.

-Investors use call options to capitalize on the upside of owning a stock while minimizing the risk.
+Investors use call options to capitalize on the upside of owning stock while minimizing the risk.
 For example, let’s say an investor bought a call option of Stock ABC for $20 per share and has the right to exercise the transaction for up to two months.
 The writer may exercise this option for $20 up until the expiration date, even if the stock price increases.

 Conversely, if an investor purchases a put option, they have the right to sell a stock at a specific price up until an expiration date.
 The investor who bought the put option has the right to sell the stock to the writer for their agreed-upon price until the time frame ends.
 However, the investor is not obligated to do so.